pourmalek/covir2/Variable name structure.md

 In order to facilitate handling and preparation of the four outcome variables, naming of the variables from component studies was performed following some conventions described below.

-Variable names have 7 parts, each part denoting one piece of info about the variable, as described below through an example.
+Primary variable names have 7 parts, each part denoting one piece of info about the variable, as described below through an example.

 <br/><br/>

-#### --- Example variable name:
+#### --- Example primary variable name:
 <br/><br/>

 Note: All the variables have descriptive var `label`s that show what the variable stores.